Andrej123456789/Door-Project/README.md

 64MB of free RAM

 Minimum max. speed of processor 1.10 GHz

-# Schedule
+# Announcements / Updates
-Usual commits happen every month with small updates/bug fixes in the meantime

-VACATIONS: (small updates/bug fixes during vacation may still happen)

-Winter vacation: From 21.12 to 6.1

-Summer vacation: From 21.6 to 31.7
+On 1.1.2022 most of ringwormGO/Door applications will be available on Linux

 # VIRUS
 https://github.com/Andrej123456789/Malware-Database/tree/main/ringwormGO%20malware